mmmake-gmbh/terraform-provider-pinto/docs/data-sources/dns_records.md

 ---
-page_title: "Data Source dns_records"
+page_title: "Data Source pinto_dns_records"
 subcategory: "dns"
 description: |-
-  The records data source allows for retrieval of existing records of a zone.
+  The records data source allows for the retrieval of existing records of a zone.
 ---

-# Data Source `dns_records`
+# Data Source `pinto_dns_records`

-The records data source allows for retrieval of existing records of a zone.
+The records data source allows for the retrieval of existing records of a zone.

 ## Example Usage